Plants in Iceland | Flora Under the Arctic Circle

 Forests bloom at Thingvellir in summer.

 Which plants grow in Iceland?
 Are there Icelandic wildflowers, and if so, what are their names?
-Is it true that there no trees in Iceland?
+Is it true that there are no trees in Iceland?
 And are there any edible or medicinal plants that grow in the barren landscape?
 Read on for an introduction to the flora to be found in Iceland.

-It is not within the scope of this article to discuss all of the plants in Iceland, instead what follows will be a summary of some of the most iconic flora in the Icelandic psyche and scenery.
+There might not be many trees in Iceland, but including flowers and herbs, fungi, and lichen, there are between 5000-6000 known plant species fighting for survival in this challenging environment.
+It is not within the scope of this article to discuss all of the plants in Iceland; instead, what follows will be a summary of some of the most iconic flora in the Icelandic psyche and scenery.

-Trees in Iceland (we have some!)
+Trees in Iceland (We Have Some!)

-The forest within Asbyrgi is an example of Iceland's woodlands.The old joke goes like this: "What do you do if you find yourself lost in an Icelandic forest? ...Stand-up!".
-This joke rests on the fact that there are very few trees in Iceland and the ones that make it, are quite small.
+The old joke goes like this: "What do you do if you find yourself lost in an Icelandic forest? ...Stand-up!".
+This joke rests on the fact that there are very few trees in Iceland, and the ones that make it are quite small.

 This wasn't always the case; we know from the written sources of the early settlers that the country was "forested from mountain to shore".